Native Plant Finder

 We currently are focusing our efforts on a specific geography — Linn County, Iowa – but our future efforts will expand to other communities and counties.

 One-third of the food humans consume is dependent on pollinators, according to a 2006 international study.
 Pollinators are essential to $24 billion in agricultural crops each year and more than 180,000 plant species.

 They are critically important to a healthy ecosystem, since most flowering plants require help from pollinators to produce food or seed.

 Yet their homes and food sources have disappeared and won’t return.
-Nearly 24 million acres of natural habitat had been converted to crop production between 2008 and 2011.
+Nearly 24 million acres of natural habitat had been converted to crop production between the years of 2008 and 2011.

 MRP’s habitat efforts reverse these disturbing trends by returning pollinator-friendly habitat, often on land that hasn’t been productive.
 With just our public land initiatives in Linn County, MRP expects to exceed Iowa State University’s necessary milkweed stem count to provide the habitat required to sustain monarchs.

 MRP’s partnership with researchers at Iowa State University is essential to our efforts to expand pollinator habitat.
 Together, we pilot ideas, culling those that don’t meet our measures for success while documenting what does work.

 We’ve dubbed our habitat efforts Pollinator Zones™ (PZs), which involve large and small tracts on both private and public land.

 Marion Native Tree Right of Way Enrichment Pilot